-Like most pension funds, the fund's total return was reasonable for the financial year with a return of 8.3%.
+Like most pension funds, the fund's total return was positive but unremarkable for the financial year at a return of 2.6%.
 We measure how good we think this figure is against our scheme-specific benchmark.
-This benchmark is a combination of the benchmarks we provide to individual asset managers and is worked out for us by the WM Company.
-The return on our scheme-specific benchmark was 8.7% and the fund under performed against this by 0.4%.
+This benchmark is basically a combination of the benchmarks we give to the individual asset managers and is worked out for us by the WM Company.
+The return on our scheme-specific benchmark was 3.6% and the fund under performed against this by 1.0%.
 The performance of each of the fund managers is shown in the table below.